Building nature connected communities

 Feel deep gratitude and kinship with nature.

-Jon Young and 8 shields institute have been teaching and refining this work for 30 years.
-Each year these workshops are run in over 300 locations worldwide, proving their effectiveness as a model in reestablishing deep nature connection to ourselves, our communities and the natural world around us.
+Jon Young and Connection 1st have been teaching and refining this work for 40 years.
+Jon and many others have been facilitating these workshops in over 300 locations worldwide, proving their effectiveness as a model in reestablishing deep nature connection to ourselves, our communities and the natural world around us.

 Who is this experience for?

 This experience is for those who seek to understand how to create and live in a healthy regenerative community that is deeply connected to nature.
-It is ideal for corporate executives, program administrators, parents, educators, grandparents, teachers, mentors, psychotherapists, coaches, community leaders, and lovers of nature.
+It is ideal for parents, educators, grandparents, teachers, mentors, psychotherapists, coaches, community leaders,corporate executives, program administrators and lovers of nature.

 What is involved?

 You will walk away with tools and embodied practices of regenerative community design, mentoring techniques, deep nature connection, and an amplified passion for learning.
-This will support you to be more successful in your relationships, your career, your community, and in life in general by enhancing your ability to experience empathy, compassion and sensitivity to your surroundings and others, and increasing your awareness.
+This will support you to be more successful in your relationships, your career, your community, and in life in general, by enhancing your ability to experience empathy, compassion and sensitivity to your surroundings and others, through increased awareness.
 Our hope is to activate and inspire you to create healthy communities right in your own back yard!

 Includes accommodation – camping on site, and three wholesome main meals provided each day.
 Participants are expected to cater for their own snacks.